 RSTMH Medals and Awards open for nominations

-Today we are opening our RSTMH Medals and Awards 2022 programme for nominations from RSTMH members and Fellows, with four individual medals and awards due to be awarded this year.
+Our RSTMH Medals and Awards 2022 programme is now open for nominations from RSTMH members and Fellows, with four individual medals and awards due to be awarded this year.

 These Medals and Awards recognise success in a variety of global health areas and for a range of career stages.
 Every year RSTMH gives out a number of medals and awards in recognition of excellence.
 Open this year are: